-- (2) The following persons are not eligible to act as an authorized representative: - (a) an individual who is not eligible to be a voter; - (b) an individual who is a member of the Legislative Assembly or who is a candidate for election to the Legislative Assembly; - (c) a corporation; - (d) a plebiscite officer; - (e) a person who is prohibited under the Public Service Act; - (f) a person who had, within the previous five years, contravened a law in relation to an election, a plebiscite or a referendum in Nunavut, or elsewhere in Canada; - (g) a person who signed a compliance agreement, in respect of a plebiscite or election within the previous five years and who did not comply with that compliance agreement.
+(2) The following persons are not eligible to act as an authorized representative:

+- (a) an individual who is not eligible to be a voter; - (b) an individual who is a member of the Legislative Assembly or who is a candidate for election to the Legislative Assembly; - (c) a corporation; - (d) a plebiscite officer; - (e) repealed, S.Nu.
+2015,c.18,s.2(2); - (f) a person who had, within the previous five years, contravened a law in relation to an election, a plebiscite or a referendum in Nunavut, or elsewhere in Canada; - (g) a person who signed a compliance agreement, in respect of a plebiscite or election within the previous five years and who did not comply with that compliance agreement.